daelvn/alfons/docs/api.md

 4. A numeric `child` argument (actually unused) that determines how deep into the loaded Taskfiles you are (defaults to `0` for the main file and increments for children taskfiles when `load` is called).
 5. A `genv`, where the tasks for all modules are neatly stored.
 Although you can set a starting value for this table (defaults to an empty one), you will not be able to access it again (unless you create the table before passing it and store the reference).
 6. A reverse queue `rqueue` that determines the order in which the `default`, `teardown` and `finalize` tasks should be run.
 This queue should be reversed before running each task in it.
+7. A boolean value that determines whether to pretty-print errors or not.

 It loads the contents of the Taskfile without executing it.